-At Bolney School our practice reflects the guidance set out in the Statutory Framework for the Early Years Foundation Stage (2017) and the Early Years Foundation Stage Profile Handbook (2014)
+At Bolney School our practice reflects the guidance set out in the Statutory Framework for the Early Years Foundation Stage (2021).

 EYFS Principles

 The EYFS principles, which guide the work of all practitioners, are grouped into four distinct, but complimentary themes.
 These themes are